loopdash/loopdash/src/glossary/stylesheet.md

 title: Stylesheet - Loopdash
 h1: Stylesheet
 h2: What does it mean?
-summary: A stylesheet is a file containing a set of rules that define the visual appearance of a WordPress website, including fonts, colors, layout, and other design elements.
+description: A stylesheet is a file containing a set of rules that define the visual appearance of a WordPress website, including fonts, colors, layout, and other design elements.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly